grandevr/hmmm/README.md

 GUI mod manager for Hotline Miami 2, to make the inconvenient thing a little less inconvenient.
 Vibe-coded in 2 days, but fully tested.

 Inspired by [Hotline Miami Mod Manager](https://github.com/cds-reis/hotline_miami_mod_manager). *(It didn't have Linux support, so I started working on this...
-5 hours before it updated with a Linux build after 2 years.)*
+5 hours before they dropped a Linux build)*

 ## Features
 - **Easy mod installation** - select a music.wad file and/or as many .patchwad mods as you want, and HMMM will install them for you.
 No more searching for hidden folders to paste your files into.